soutobias/soutobias/README.md

 ## Hi, my name is <strong>Tobias!</strong>

-> I am an oceanographer and with Ten years of experience with operational oceanography, and oceanography and meteorological instrumentation, with emphasis on buoy systems.
+> I am an oceanographer with ten years of experience with operational oceanography, data analasys and metocean instrumentation, mainly related on buoy systems.
+Manager of Brazil National Buoy Program and REMO Observacional.
 I am a Full-Stack WebDev and currently doing a Data Science boot camp at Le Wagon.

 ## 🚀 Minhas Skills